Gamgie/FTWP/README.md

  - Environment variables :
   - OF_ROOT to openFrameworks 0.9.2 root dir
   - SPOUTSDK to SpoutSdk dir (not root install folder, <spootRoot>/SPOUTSDK/SpoutSdk where the .h and .cpp files are)

+## Compilation :
+ - ofxKinectForWindows2 needs x64 compilation, so win32 compilation is not supported for this project.